dafny-lang/dafny/docs/_includes/Modules.md

 reveals lists in export set declarations.

 A few other notes:

 * Using a `*` instead of a list of names means that all local names (except export set names) in the module are exported.
-* If no export sets are declared, then the implicitly declared export set is `export reveals *`
+* If no export sets are declared, then the implicit export set is `export reveals *`
 * A module acquires all the export sets from its refinement parent.
 * Names acquired by a module from its refinement parent are also subject to